 “Representation means the making present of something that is nevertheless not literally present.”
-(Pitkin, 1967) In a representative democracy, which, minimally construed, involves a mediating assembly for political decision making, representation, as defined by Hanna Pitkin, implies then an attempt to find the people in assembly’s political decision making.
+(Pitkin, 1967) In a representative democracy, which, minimally construed, involves a mediating assembly for political decision making, representation, implies an attempt to find the people in assembly’s political decision making.

 Origins of our thinking about representation

 Partly, idealized notions of representation are built against the inequalities manifest in the economic processes.
-The need for political equality/representation is a necessary counterpart to the society that has salient economic inequalities built of mythology of everything is possible for everyone.
+The need for political equality/representation is a necessary counterpart to the society that has salient economic inequalities built on the mythology that anything is possible for everyone.

 Partly we also get an understanding of what is to be represented by the prominent instruments that key institutions provide people to express or control their representatives.
-If representation implies the extent to which political leader acts in accordance with wants and need and demands on public, then we ought to look into how public can express its needs, and how those are funneled in the political process.
-Lets take for example, vote.
+If representation implies the extent to which political leader acts in accordance with wants and need and demands on the public, then we ought to look into how the public can express its needs, and how those are funneled in the political process.
+Let’s take, for example, vote.
 We know for a fact that vote itself is a poor instrument for expressing multifaceted preferences.
-Vote is binary, or at best trichotomous.
+A vote is binary, or at best trichotomous.
 So typically the role of a citizen was conceived to be relatively minimal, at least on a per capita basis.

 Measurement: Who is represented?